Training Center and Team

 The Humane Society of Boulder Valley's 3,000-square-foot Training & Behavior Center was unveiled in 2007.
 Since then, it has served as the home of lots of tail wagging (and lots of learning!).

-Our professional trainers help nearly 5,000 clients every year build a foundation of positive behavior and strengthen their bond with their pets.
+Our professional trainers help more than 5,000 clients every year build a foundation of positive behavior and strengthen their bond with their pets.
 When class isn't in session, you'll often find one of our professional trainers giving some personal attention to a dog who needs a little extra help polishing his or her skills before he or she can be adopted.

 From learning to sit to how to address separation anxiety to how to help your dog become an agility athlete, our trainers are here for you and your pet.
 See you in class!